B. V. Nimbkar: Career

 In 1956, he started farming in Phaltan, a taluka in Satara district in western Maharashtra, and is reported to have started a seed business and processing plant called Nimbkar Seeds, with financial assistance from the Rockefeller Foundation.
 In 1968, he founded the Nimbkar Agricultural Research Institute (NARI), a non-profit, non-governmental organization, for advanced research in agriculture.
 The organization has since grown to include activities in renewable energy, animal husbandry and sustainable development.
 His company Nimbkar Seeds is credited with the introduction of pure-bred Boer goats for the first time in India.
-He remained the president of NARI till 1990 and since 1990 as of 2021, NARI is headed by his daughter Nandini Nimbkar, assisted by Chanda Nimbkar and Nandini's husband, Anil K. Rajvanshi.
+He remained the president of NARI till 1990 and since then NARI is headed by his daughter Nandini Nimbkar, assisted by Chanda Nimbkar and Nandini's husband, Anil K. Rajvanshi.

 Some of Nimbkar's research areas included studying the causes for desertification particularly in the Western Maharashtra region and the lasting impact of hybrid plants and high-yielding varieties of crops on the underlying soil.
 His research work and articles were published in national and international journals.

 Nimbkar was the recipient of the Padma Shri, India's fourth highest civilian honor, in 2006, for his contributions to the field of agriculture.
 He was also the recipient of the Jamnalal Bajaj Award in 2016 for the application of science and technology toward rural applications.